Neural Architecture Search for Energy Efficient Always-on Audio Models: Introduction

-\begin{itemize} \item We evaluate our method on a MobileNet based search space and find a model with accuracy slightly better than MobileNetV2 with 10x less energy usage, and 50x smaller memory footprint (Table~\ref{tab:results}). \item We show FLOPs are not a good proxy for energy usage even on a mobile CPU.
+\item We evaluate our method on a MobileNet based search space and find a model with accuracy slightly better than MobileNetV2 with 10x less energy usage, and 50x smaller memory footprint(Table~\ref{tab:results}). \item We show FLOPs are not a good proxy for energy usage even on a mobile CPU.
 Inference time (latency) is a better but imperfect proxy for energy usage.
-This is because power usage is not consistent across neural networks---memory access and arithmetic operations differ in power (Figure \ref{fig:flops_vs_energy}). \item We identified a computational bottleneck created by combining spectrograms with 2D convolutional blocks (Table~\ref{tab:best_nas}).
-We show that an alternative approach of swapping the frequency axis with the depth axis of the spectrogram and using 1D convolutional blocks reduces energy usage, but underperforms on the accuracy metric. \end{itemize}
+This is because power usage is not consistent across neural networks---memory access and arithmetic operations differ in power (Figure \ref{fig:flops_vs_energy}). \item Our search identifies a computational bottleneck created by combining spectrograms with 2D convolutional blocks (Table~\ref{tab:best_nas}) which is the typical architecture for audio classification.
+We show that an alternative approach of swapping the frequency axis with the depth axis of the spectrogram and using 1D convolutional blocks reduces energy usage, but significantly under-performs on the accuracy metric. \end{itemize}